 Sounds like paradise.
 So why did you move to Munich?

-So did you work more in the past?
+So did you work more before?

-Finally, hand on heart: what do you think is the worst thing about the start-up scene?
+Finally, hand on heart, what do you think is the worst thing about the start-up scene?

-Is that any different at Capmo?
+Is it any different at Capmo?

 Thank you very much for the interview.